xiph/vorbis/README.md

 Up to date technical documents, contact information, source code and pre-built utilities may be found there.

-The user website for Ogg Vorbis software and audio is http://vorbis.com/

 ## Building ##

 #### Building from master ####